-I had brought all the case papers over.
-Simon said “the children need to know their family history, so sit down and write,” and that is what I did.
-A friend, who is a literary agent, kept asking me to show her my draft.
+I brought all the case papers over.
+Simon said, “The children need to know their family history, so sit down and write,” and that is what I did.
+A friend who is a literary agent kept asking me to show her my draft.
 She really liked the story.
-And that is how ABA’s new imprint, Ankerwycke Books, came to publish Stolen Legacy.
+And that is how the American Bar Association came to publish Stolen Legacy.

 Q: Anything else we should know?

-I have tried to get a plaque placed on the building, denoting it was forcibly taken from its Jewish owners.
+A: When you last interviewed me, I told you how I had been trying to get a plaque placed on the building, explaining it was forcibly taken by the Nazis from its Jewish owners.
 In December 2013, on behalf of then Transport Minister Dr. Peter Ramsauer, an official e-mailed me: “I’ll arrange for the plaque to be produced and affixed to the office building.”
-To date nothing has happened.
+But nothing happened.

 In Spring 2016 the BBC, my former employer, asked me to fly to Berlin to make a short film about the story for broadcast across the UK on International Holocaust Remembrance Day the following January 27.